Pixel-Meister/SquarespaceShipstationFixer/README.md

+Update 3/25/2021 the issue with the integration was fixed so this script is no longer required.

 # SquarespaceShipstationFixer
 Shipstation's Squarespace integration doesn't import orders that are missing postal codes.
 This Google Apps Script resends those orders with a 00000 postal code.